The Eight Best Nuts for Your Diet

 Peanuts

-Peanuts are a good source of dietary fiber, protein, and potassium which helps regulate the body’s water levels and metabolism.
-They are one of the highest protein nuts with a moderate calorie count.
-Luckily, adding peanuts to your diet is easy with a wide variety of peanut products on the market from peanut butter to peanut sauces.
-Though if you are snacking on peanuts, stay away of added salt and roasted nuts as they may contain excess sodium and sugar, which can easily ruin your diet.
+Peanuts are a good source of dietary fiber, protein, and potassium, which help regulate the body’s water levels and metabolism.
+They are one of the highest-protein nuts with a moderate calorie count.
+Luckily, adding peanuts to your diet is easy with a wide variety of peanut products on the market, from peanut butter to peanut sauces.
+Be aware of how much-added sugar and sodium your choice of peanut product contains.
+It’s best to eat peanuts as is.

 Pistachios